 On December 16, 2013, the Silver Legacy Joint Venture entered into a new senior secured term loan facility totaling \$90.5 million (the "New Silver Legacy Credit Facility") to refinance its indebtedness under its then existing senior secured term loan and Silver Legacy Second Lien Notes.
 The New Silver Legacy Credit Facility was scheduled to mature on November 16, 2017, which was the maturity date of the original Silver Legacy credit facility.
-In connection with the Circus Reno/Silver Legacy Purchase, all amounts outstanding under the Silver Legacy Credit Facility were paid in full and the cash collateral securing such obligations were released.
+In connection with the Circus Reno/Silver Legacy Purchase, all amounts outstanding under the New Silver Legacy Credit Facility were paid in full and the cash collateral securing such obligations were released.

-Equity in loss related to the Silver Legacy Joint Venture for the three months ended March 31, 2015 was \$0.5 million.
+Equity in income related to the Silver Legacy Joint Venture for the three and six months ended June 30, 2015 was \$1.1 million and \$0.6 million, respectively.

-Summarized results of operations for the Silver Legacy Joint Venture in 2015 prior to the Acquisition are as follows (in thousands):
+Summarized results of operations for the Silver Legacy Joint Venture in 2015 prior to the Acquisition were as follows (in thousands):